 There are various types of losses in the transformer such as iron losses, copper losses, hysteresis losses, eddy current losses, stray loss, and dielectric losses.
+The hysteresis losses occur because of the variation of the magnetisation in the core of the transformer and the copper loss occur because of the transformer winding resistance.
 The various types of losses are explained below in detail.

-The core of the transformer is subjected to an alternating magnetizing force and for each cycle of emf, a hysteresis loop is traced out.
+The core of the transformer is subjected to an alternating magnetising force, and for each cycle of emf, a hysteresis loop is traced out.
 Power is dissipated in the form of heat known as hysteresis loss and given by the equation shown below

 - KȠ is a proportionality constant which depends upon the volume and quality of the material of the core used in the transformer.